berops/claudie/docs/claudie-workflow/claudie-workflow.md

 ### Flow
 - Receives `config` from Builder
-- Uses Terraform to create an infrastructure from `desiredState`
+- Uses Terraform to create infrastructure from `desiredState`
-- Updates `currentState` in a `config`
+- Updates `currentState` in `config`
-- On infra deletion, destroys the infra based on the current state
+- On infrastructure deletion request, destroys the infra based on the current state

 ## Ansibler
 Ansibler uses Ansible to set up: